citusdata/citus_docs/sharding/data_modeling.rst

 These tables can be populated by the Wikipedia API, and we can distribute them in Citus by the :code:`editor` column.
 Notice that this is a text column.
 Citus' hash distribution uses PostgreSQL hashing which supports a number of data types.

-A co-located JOIN between editors and changes allows aggregates not only by user, but by properties of a user.
+A co-located JOIN between editors and changes allows aggregates not only by editor, but by properties of an editor.
 For instance we can count the difference between the number of newly created pages by bot vs human.
 The grouping and counting is performed on worker nodes in parallel and the final results are merged on the coordinator node.

 .. code-block:: postgres